-4.4 CITY OF OTTAWA ZONING BY-LAW
+4.5 CITY OF OTTAWA ZONING BY-LAW

 The City of Ottawa Zoning By-law currently zones this site as AM8 - Arterial Mainstreet, subzone 8.
-This zone permits a variety of residential and non-residential uses, with a limitation on building height of 50 m which is prescribed through the Secondary Plan as noted above.
+This zone permits a variety of residential and non-residential uses, with a limitation on building height of 50 m which is prescribed through the Secondary Plan as noted in a previous section.

-Figure 17: Zoning Map
+Figure 16: Zoning Map

 This zone identifies 0 m setbacks from all lot lines, which this plan adheres to.
-All aspects of the proposed Zoning Amendment are detailed further in this report, but note that the general intent and purpose of the provisions of this zone are being maintained.
+Aspects of the proposed Zoning Amendment are detailed in this report, but note that the general intent and purpose of the provisions of this zone are being maintained.

-4.5 URBAN DESIGN GUIDELINES FOR HIGH-RISE BUILDINGS
+4.6 URBAN DESIGN GUIDELINES FOR HIGH-RISE BUILDINGS